celo-org/developer-tooling/packages/docs/sdk/docs/contractkit/classes/wrappers_Election.ElectionWrapper.md

 `Promise`\<\`0x$\{string}\`\>

-Address of validator at the requested index.PrPromise<StrongAddress>ess>
+Address of validator at the requested index.

 #### Defined in